hsaikia/hsaikia/README.md

 Hello World, I'm Himangshu.

+- I am the creator of [Tournament Generator](tournament-generator.com) - A web based pairings generator for organizing different kinds of tournament formats for any sport.
 - 📺 I am an educational content creator on [Youtube](https://www.youtube.com/channel/UCrip_x8QZ7GLTykFWJgS5Ww) where I post on various CS and Math topics.
 - 🚙 I held software engineering and leadership positions in the past working on Simulation and Safety-Critical Autonomous driving systems.
 In general my expertise cover Algorithms, Simulation, Robotics, Artificial Intelligence, Computer Graphics, Computer Vision and Visualization.
 - 🎓 I have a PhD in Computer Science.
 My publications are listed on [Google Scholar](https://scholar.google.com/citations?hl=en&user=B6UDagwAAAAJ).